gilch/hissp/docs/tutorial.rst

   A lightweight textual language representing Hissp, as defined by :mod:`hissp.reader`.

-Lissp also includes *reader macros*, that act like the ``q()`` example: metaprogramming abbreviations.
+Lissp also includes *parse-time macros*, that act like the ``q()`` example: metaprogramming abbreviations.

-Reader macro
+Parse-time macro
-  An abbreviation used by the reader.
+  An abbreviation used by the Lissp reader.
   These are not part of the Hissp language proper, but rather are functions that *expand* to Hissp;
-  They run at *read time* and return Hissp code.
+  They run at *parse time* and return Hissp code.

-.. _read time:
+.. _parse time:

-Read time
+Parse time
-  The pre-compile phase that translates Lissp to Hissp: when the reader runs.
+  Part of the pre-compile phase that translates Lissp to Hissp: when the Lissp reader runs, before the compiler and after the lexer.

 Let's see our "Hello World" example in Lissp: